bmp-dot/template/source/connect_obj/connect_obj.md

 ```

 ### WEKA Setup
+We will now connect the Azure blob to WEKA for remote Snapshots.

 1. Add a remote bucket to your WEKA cluster.
 You will need the following vaules from the previous steps